 When people know what you stand for and see you stand for it consistently, they will stand with you regardless of the fads and the fashions.
 Politics and popularity come and go but men and women of principle remain.

 I have told my children that when I die they may not inherit great wealth but what I hope they will receive from me will be a good name.
-If they have a good name cultivated by a lifetime of keeping their word and keeping their standards, people may not see them as being "famous" or "popular" but they will be considered as dependable trustworthy and men and women of integrity.
+If they have a good name cultivated by a lifetime of keeping their word and keeping their standards, people may not see them as being "famous" or "popular" but they will be considered as dependable, trustworthy and persons of integrity.
 Qualities sought after by those who are looking for friends, employees, marriage partners, yes even governors and presidents.

 How is your reputation?
 Have you been a person of your word?
 Have you let the world force you to act in non-Christian ways?
 Have you pretended that you were a Christian but have not yet obeyed the gospel and been baptized?